andrealufino/Deviice/README.md

 print(device.actualModel.marketingName)     // This will print "iPhone 12 Pro" in case you're simulating an iPhone 12 Pro
 ```

 With the first release, there's no chance to get the type of connectivity of a specific device.
-This will probably added later.
+This will be probably added later.

 ## Requirements